 New Zealand's aviation regulatory system is based on a life cycle approach.
 Participants enter the system, operate within it, and ultimately exit.

 The Civil Aviation Act 1990 places responsibility for the safety of operations on document holders.
-In return, document holders are able to exercise the privileges within their document.
+In return, document holders can exercise the privileges within their document.

-The Act establishes the scope of the Director's responsibility for surveillance.
-It prescribes the functions, duties and powers of the Director in conducting surveillance.
-It defines the relationship between the CAA and civil aviation participants, their roles and responsibilities.
+The Act establishes the scope of the Director's responsibilities.
+It prescribes the functions, duties, and powers of the Director.
+It defines the relationship between the CAA and civil aviation participants, their roles, and responsibilities.

 The core regulatory functions of the Director, such as standards development, entry control and safety education, all depend on the flow of compliance and safety information into the CAA.
-This includes information from accident and incident investigations, self-reporting, mandatory operating reports, complaints and aviation safety data from any source, as well as findings from safety audits and inspections.
+This includes information from accident and incident investigations, self-reporting, mandatory operating reports, complaints, and aviation safety data from any source, as well as insights and findings from monitoring activities.
 The CAA collects and analyses this data to show the industry's safety performance.
 This information is used to identify any changes required to improve safety, including changes to rules and other CAA processes.
 The CAA also provides support and advice to document holders to assist and promote compliance with the rules.